-The iron part of hemoglobin gives our blood the characteristic red color.
+The iron part of hemoglobin gives our blood a characteristic red color.
 Hemoglobin is denoted as Hb.

-So, we can define hemoglobin as the protein powder of blood which helps in carrying oxygen in all the cells of our body.
+So, we can define hemoglobin as the protein powder of blood that helps in carrying oxygen in all the cells of our body.

 1. Iron Supplement Pills

 The important part of hemoglobin is iron and that is why many doctors recommend some iron supplement pills available in the market.
 Iron deficiency directly causes a decrease in hemoglobin count.

 Let’s see the popular items of the market –

 It is a dietary supplement, prescribed for iron deficiency and iron-deficiency anemia.
 Brand Name: Ebony, Everglow.